zaicodes/whack-a-mole/README.md

 ### Colour Scheme

-- The game's color palette is derived from nature's own hues, encompassing tones of greens and vibrant red.
+- The game's colour palette is derived from nature's own hues, encompassing tones of greens, red and yellow.
 - Black typography to ensures readability, while white spaces create a balanced visual experience.
 - Buttons are adorned with a clean white with hover effect created of green tones, contributing to the overall harmonious design.